wso2-extensions/esb-connector-epic/docs/config.md

 ```xml
 <messageBuilder contentType="application/json+fhir" class="org.apache.synapse.commons.json.JsonStreamBuilder"/>
 ```
-Now that you have connected to Epic connector,  check [Working with the Epic Connector](operation.md) to perform various operations with the connector.
+Now that you have configured the Epic connector,  check [Working with the Epic Connector](operation.md) to perform various operations using the connector.